 C8.4.3.
 Chart Requirements.
-In most instances, the collection of three charts is appropriate.
-A fourth chart is only authorized if an artifact occurred which precluded a conclusive opinion from being rendered.
-If after three charts a conclusive opinion can be rendered from those components not affected by artifacts, then the test is complete.
+In most instances, the collection of three charts (three presentations of the relevant questions) is appropriate.
+A fourth and, if necessary, a fifth chart may be conducted if a conclusive opinion cannot be rendered after the third chart.
+Under no circumstance will a sixth chart be conducted.
 The numerical total required for a conclusive opinion remains the same as for a three-chart series.
+All questions that comprise this format will be presented in each chart collected after the third chart.